NFL Wild Card Weekend: Your Complete Guide to Every Matchup

 The weekend begins Saturday afternoon with the Los Angeles Rams visiting the Carolina Panthers in a matchup few would have predicted before the season.
 Both franchises completed remarkable turnarounds from disappointing 2024 campaigns, and both enter the playoffs with something to prove.
 The Rams, seeded fifth, finished 11-6 despite significant injuries to their offensive line, relying on Matthew Stafford’s veteran savvy and a defense that ranked eighth in points allowed.
 The Panthers, seeded fourth as NFC South champions, won their first division title since 2015 behind a rebuilt roster that exceeded every preseason expectation.

-Carolina’s home-field advantage at Bank of America Stadium could prove decisive in what projects as a low-scoring affair.
-The Panthers allowed just 19.8 points per game this season, and their ability to control the line of scrimmage on both sides of the ball makes them a nightmare matchup for teams that can’t impose their will physically.
+Carolina’s home-field advantage at Bank of America Stadium looms large in what projects as a low-scoring affair.
+The Panthers allowed just 19.8 points per game this season, per Pro Football Reference, and their ability to control the line of scrimmage on both sides of the ball makes them a nightmare matchup for teams that can’t impose their will physically.
 The Rams have the more experienced quarterback and the better receiving corps, but they’ll need to protect Stafford against a Carolina pass rush that recorded 48 sacks during the regular season.
 Expect a game that comes down to the final possession, with whichever team commits fewer mistakes advancing.

 Saturday night delivers one of the NFL’s oldest rivalries under playoff lights when the Green Bay Packers travel to Chicago to face the Bears.
 These franchises have met 208 times in the regular season, but this will be just their fifth postseason meeting.
 The Bears haven’t won a playoff game since 2010, a drought that weighs heavily on a fanbase desperate for January success.
 The Packers bring playoff experience that Chicago lacks, but they’ll face a hostile environment at Soldier Field where the Bears went 7-2 this season.